 Roughly 50% of the trail is on road.
 The 50% that is off-road goes through fields and often boggy areas.
 Hikers have reporting being "ankle deep".
 Use hiking poles.
 Wear waterproof socks.
 Waterproof everything!
 Summer is the driest time of year and the ground is much more firm, but bogs are wet all year round.

 The cycle trail is mostly on road and overlaps with the walking trail in many parts, roughly 50%.
 The Beara-Breifne Way cycle trail is not fully way-marked.
 The Ulster Way does not have an official cycle route, however most of the trail is on road.
 You cannot cycle the walking route on the Beara-Breifne Way due to hundreds of stiles, farmland with cattle and unsuitable terrain.
-To date, no one has cycled the entire route on the cycle trail but some are intending to do it summer 2019.
+To date, no one has cycled the entire route on the cycle trail.
 Join the Facebook Group Page to see how they get on.

 Ulster Way Note: